 Whenever I have paneer at home, the first recipe that comes to my mind is to make panner pakoras as it's quick and easy, and the whole family loves the super crunchy flavor of stuffed paneer pakora with green chutney.
 I personally like to dunk in Imli ki Chutney as it makes the best flavor.

 It's a perfect party snack that you can quickly prepare just by dipping the panner in gram flour batter.
 Also, a good idea for kids' lunch boxes.
 My son absolutely loves the fried texture of the panner in his lunch box.
 Rainy/Monsoon season is approaching so it's the best time to prepare paneer pakora to enjoy the rain and cloud thundering.

 My mother used to make homemade panner with leftover milk and prepare crispy and crunchy pakoras to serve with evening tea.
 Those were the special moments and lovely time that I always cherish.

 It's easy to prepare paneer cubes at home but you can also use store-bought paneer to prepare this recipe.
 There are so many ways to make Indian fritters but the taste of paneer pakora is the best.

-Paneer / Cottage Cheese: Use homemade paneer cubes or take ready-made from store.
+Cottage Cheese (Paneer): Use homemade paneer cubes or take ready-made from store.
 Make sure the cubes are perfectly shaped to make perfect and presentable pakoras.

-Gram Flour: It's a chickpea flour known as besan used as main ingredient of pakora coating.
-Used corn flour and rice flour to add extra crispiness in paneer pakora.
+Gram Flour: It's a chickpea flour known as besan used as the main ingredient of pakora coating.
+Used corn flour and rice flour to add extra crispiness to paneer pakora.

 Oil For Frying: Use any sunflower or vegetable oil for frying.